 Also, schedule a follow-up before the call ends.
 Make sure that the next steps you and the prospect are discussing have a scheduled start date.

 How to become a better closer

 The best thing you can do to build this skill?
 Practice in the mirror.
 You might feel silly, but watching yourself finish your pitch can show you how you come off to the person on the call.

-Still, a little extra research to bolster you efforts can only help.
-To that end, here are a few extra resources to take your learning up a level.
+Still, a little extra research to bolster your efforts can only help.
+To that end, here are a couple of tried and true resources to hone your sales prowess.

 Book: To Sell Is Human by Daniel Pink